Only this pageAll pages

 This component is useful for extracting tabular data from Excel files into a widely used CSV format for further processing.

-The component reads the JSON file and converts it into an HTML table.
+2. Processing: The component processes the input JSON and converts it into a structured CSV format.

 Overview